 - Do I understand the product, its value, and its features?

 At this step, the research itself boils down to googling and talking to users and stakeholders, so research tools can hardly help here.
-However, they can be useful for systematization and visualization of surfaced insights into UX research artifacts.
+However, they can be useful for the systematization and visualization of surfaced insights into UX research artifacts.

 Notion

-Google Workspace (Formerly G Suite)
+Google Workspace

-While most of us have been using Microsoft Office tools for decades to draft everything from school homework to job reports, Google’s web-based toolkit became a total game-changer.
+While most of us have been using Microsoft Office tools for decades to draft everything, from school homework to job reports, Google’s web-based toolkit became a total game-changer.
 You don’t have to download any software or purchase a suite of programs.
 Simply log in to your Google account from any browser to create a new document, and that’s it.

-Usability testing software
+Usability testing software to validate product designs

 When you’ve just designed anything, you’re a little biased.
 You need someone to tell you the truth about your results.

-Surely you have your team or your customer, your friends, and your mom, but if you want actual users to test your prototype, you may need tools for user testing, like Maze or Lookback.
+Surely, you have your team or your customer, your friends, and your mom, but if you want actual users to test your prototype, you may need tools for user testing, like Maze or Lookback.

 Maze